runtimeverification/avm-semantics/lib/include/kframework/avm/teal/teal-execution.md

-  rule BOX_TOO_LARGE       => "tried to create a box which is too large" rule CHANGED_BOX_SIZE    => "called box_create on existing box with a different size" rule BOX_NOT_FOUND       => "tried to access a box name that doesn't exist"
+  rule BOX_TOO_LARGE       => "tried to create a box which is too large" rule CHANGED_BOX_SIZE    => "called box_create on existing box with a different size" rule BOX_NOT_FOUND       => "tried to access a box name that doesn't exist" rule BOX_UNAVAILABLE     => "tried to access box not referenced in any transaction in this group"
   //--------------------------------------------------------------------------------

   rule panicCode(INVALID_OP_FOR_MODE)        => 1